 Training, qualifications & experience

-Ben Gross works as a School Counsellor in an infant school and a secondary school (each one day a week) and has a private practice for young people and adults.
-He have worked as a school counsellor since 2006 in mainstream schools and special schools for young people with social, emotional and mental health needs.
+Ben Gross works as a Lecturer on the Introduction to Counselling course at the University of Greenwich, as a School Counsellor in an infant and secondary school (each one day a week) and has a private practice for young people and adults.
+He has worked as a school counsellor since 2006 in mainstream schools and special schools for young people with social, emotional and mental health needs.
 He is a specialist teacher for children with autistic spectrum disorder (ASD) and is experienced at counselling young people with ASD.
+He is producing and curating a personal development retreat for young people (aged 18-21) in September 2019.

 In 2006 Ben Gross gained an MSc in Psychodynamic Counselling with Children and Adolescents from Birkbeck College, University of London and he is an accredited member of the British Association for Counselling and Psychotherapy (BACP).